EADS faces independence test in sweeping board changes

 "This will be the first test of who gets what they want in the new EADS," said Agency Partners analyst Nick Cunningham.

-Under the new deal, Germany and France will still have some say over a minority of directors given special responsibility for overseeing ring-fenced sensitive defense interests.
+Under the new deal, Germany and France will still have some say over a minority of directors given special responsibility for overseeing ring-fenced sensitive defence interests.

 The rest of the board is meant to be fully independent.
 As long as the company is run by German-born Enders, the chairman is likely to be French.
 But investors will want to see the company name a strong chairman with the backbone to stand up to politicians and to fight for the firm's commercial interest.